polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 strategy, which can be configured for the different parts of the blockchain execution process.
 The strategies are:

-- `Native`: Execute with native build (if available, WebAssembly otherwise).
+- `Native`: Execute with native build (if available, WebAssembly otherwise); if it fails, do not fallback to Wasm.
 - `Wasm`: Only execute with the WebAssembly build.
 - `Both`: Execute with both native (where available) and WebAssembly builds.
 - `NativeElseWasm`: Execute with the native build if possible; if it fails, then